About the Checkoff

 How does the checkoff work?

-The national soy checkoff was created as part of the 1990 Farm Bill.
-The Act & Order that created the soy checkoff requires that all soybean farmers pay into the soy checkoff at the first point of purchase.
+The Soybean Promotion, Research, and Consumer Information Act established the national soybean checkoff program as part of the 1990 Farm Bill.
+It requires that all soybean farmers pay into the soy checkoff at the first point of purchase.